lborg019/alain.xyz/packages/portfolio/blog/raw-vulkan/index.md

 auto gpu = physicalDevices[0];
 ```

-> **Note** - Multi-GPU processing isn't supported yet on Vulkan (unless 1.1.x is already out when you read this) so this would be useful for choosing the fastest device to use.
+> **Note** - This is useful for choosing the fastest device to use, however you could use the upcoming `KHX_device_group` extension presented at [GDC 2017](https://www.khronos.org/assets/uploads/developers/library/2017-gdc/GDC_Vulkan-on-Desktop_Feb17.pdf) to help with multi-gpu processing.

 ## Logical Devices